ory/docs/docs/hydra/production.md

 ### Routing

-It is common to use a router, or API gateway, to route subdomains or paths to a specific service.
+It's common to use a router, or API gateway, to route subdomains or paths to a specific service.
 For example, `https://myservice.com/hydra/` is routed to `http://10.0.1.213:3912/` where `10.0.1.213` is the host running ORY Hydra.
 To compute the values for the consent challenge, ORY Hydra uses the host and path headers from the HTTP request.
-Therefore, it is important to set up your API Gateway in such a way, that it passes the public host (in this case `myservice.com`) and the path without any prefix (in this case `hydra/`).
+Therefore, it's important to set up your API Gateway in such a way, that it passes the public host (in this case `myservice.com`) and the path without any prefix (in this case `hydra/`).
 If you use the Mashape Kong API gateway, you can achieve this by setting